Air raid on Ceylon (5 April 1942): 5 April

-Within an hour of QL-A's report, D’Albiac met with his subordinates to discuss an anticipated Japanese strike after dawn.
-222 Group issued Operation Order No. 43 before midnight to warn subordinate units, and units went on alert at 04:00 on 5 April.
-Per Operation Order No. 43, 803 NAS launched a six Fulmars from Ratmalana early on 5 April to conduct a line patrol from Bentota, 35 mi south of Colombo on the west coast, to Pottuvri on the east coast.
-Ships were ordered to disperse from the harbours at Colombo and Trincomalee.
-Cornwall and Dorsetshire left Colombo late on 4 April to rejoin the Eastern Fleet, part of which had started sailing back to Ceylon from Port T after the QL-A report.
+At 04:00 on 5 April the RAF and FAA squadrons were put on stand-by with pilots at immediate readiness; 803 NAS scrambled six Fulmars from Ratmalana to patrol from Bentota, 35 mi south of Colombo on the west coast, to Pottuvri 135 nmi away on the south-east coast.
+The Navy ordered ships at Colombo and Trincomalee to scatter but at Colombo 21 merchant ships and 13 naval vessels were unable to sail due to defects and other reasons.
+Cornwall and Dorsetshire had departed from Colombo late on 4 April to rejoin the Eastern Fleet, part of which had started sailing back to Ceylon from Port T after the QL-A report.

-At 05:45 on 5 April, Catalina BN-L of 240 Squadron RAF, piloted by Flight Lieutenant Bradshaw, took off to shadow the Japanese fleet.